 Another advantage for FHA-backed homeowners is access to the FHA Streamline Refinance.

 The FHA Streamline Refinance is an exclusive FHA program which offers homeowners one of the simplest, quickest path to a refinance.
 Via the FHA Streamline Refinance, there are no credit score checks, no income verifications, and home appraisals are waived completely.

-In addition, via the FHA Streamline Refinance, homeowners with a mortgages pre-dating June 2009 get access to reduced FHA mortgage insurance rates.
+In addition, via the FHA Streamline Refinance, homeowners with a mortgage pre-dating June 2009 get access to reduced FHA mortgage insurance rates.